And Now His Watch Is Ended

 "And Now His Watch Is Ended" is the fourth episode of the third season of HBO's fantasy television series Game of Thrones, and the 24th episode of the series.
 It was written by showrunners and executive producers David Benioff and D. B. Weiss and directed by Alex Graves, his directorial debut for the series.
 The episode's title comes from a chant made by the Night's Watch at the funeral of a fallen brother while at Craster's Keep.

+The episode received huge acclaim from critics, with many praising its final scene and the performance of Emilia Clarke as Daenerys Targaryen.
+The episode marks the final appearance of James Cosmo (Jeor Mormont) and Robert Pugh (Craster).

 Plot

 In King's Landing

 Varys tells Tyrion of being made a eunuch by a sorcerer in Myr, before revealing that he captured the sorcerer and intends to take revenge on him.
 Ros informs Varys that Baelish may take Sansa when he leaves to wed Lysa Arryn, and Varys warns Olenna that Baelish may seek to control Sansa for control of the North.

 Discussing the missing Jaime and the Tyrells' presence with Tywin, Cersei distrusts Margaery for her ability to manipulate Joffrey.
 Sansa tells Margaery that Cersei will not allow her to leave King's Landing, and Margaery says she would see Sansa wed to Ser Loras.